top of page

 Most of us have learned the vital importance of teamwork.
 We know that teams who communicate, coordinate, cooperate, and collaborate are more cohesive, effective, and successful.

-Many businesses have continuity plans and some have emergency response teams, yet few have integrated psychological first aid mental health care and psychosocial support.
+Many businesses have continuity plans and some have emergency response teams, yet few have integrated psychological first aid, mental health, psychosocial support, or spiritual care into their response plans.

-CIRS can consult with you about your emergency response plan and provide expert guidance for emotional health preparedness.
+CIRS can consult with you about your emergency response plan and provide expert guidance for critical incident preparedness.
 Through tabletop exercises, communication, coordination, cooperation, and collaboration, CIRS can help you prepare to respond to emergencies in a cohesive, effective, and successful manner.

 Intervention

-How do you address workforce mental health and psychosocial wellness in the aftermath of a critical incident?
+How do you address workforce and organizational wellness in the aftermath of a critical incident?

 The World Health Organization and the Red Cross/Crescent movement advise that mental health and psychosocial services be provided in the immediate aftermath of emergencies.
 Such early intervention services can mitigate and prevent long-term difficulties such as PTSD, anxiety, depression, substance use disorders, and other mental and psychosocial health challenges.

-CIRS offers trained, skilled, and licensed professionals who deliver rapid care services, including:
+CIRS offers trained, skilled, and licensed professionals who deliver rapid response services, including:

 • Psychological First Aid